 - Release a couple of inches of the twisted hair loose and proceed to comb through that until tangle free.

 - Repeat step 4 until you’re no longer holding any twisted hair in your hand and the tail is loose and flowing.

-The twisting and holding will prevent you from ripping out any hair by the roots and force you to comb properly from the bottom to the top.
+The twisting and holding will reduce the amount of hair that is pulled out ripping out and force you to comb properly from the bottom to the top.

 After combing out Champ’s tail it looked fluffy, shiny, smooth and clean.
 His tail was also still tangle free several days later when I went out to check him.
 This detangler is a quite a bit thicker than your average one, so a bit harder to apply and you end up applying more than you sometimes will with other similar products.
 However it is heavy duty stuff and can get out some pretty gnarly tangles.
 It has a pleasant, but not obvious smell.